 As a result, l’ve been going through a bunch of my work from the past six to nine months, with an eye towards creating some long-overdue prints that need to go on walls and into the post.
-This has naturally led me through images from the cross-country trip Liza and I took in early June.4 For me, this simple photo of my daughter, charged up to shoot with her 4×5 camera, and taken quickly with my iPhone on a cold and windy peak on the back side of the middle of Wyoming, will be the image of that trip.
+This has naturally led me through images from the cross-country trip Liza and I took in early June.
+For me, though, this simple photo of my daughter, charged up to shoot with her 4×5 camera, and taken quickly with my iPhone on a cold and windy peak on the back side of the middle of Wyoming, will be the image of that trip.
 It’s not much, but I see a moment that has since become a touchstone for that short but lovely week (head colds and all).
 Looking at it reminds me why I can get so charged up about taking a photo, and why it’s such an emotional connection for me.

 It also reminds me that I miss America, but that’s another story.